JurassicJessie/Coursera_Capstone/Battle of the Neighborhoods Final Report.md

   My intention is to find the neighborhoods in which there is a popularity of bars and is also in close proximity to the gaming cafes as with that data being our only evidence of venues being centered around "Gaming"

 ## Results
+##### Cluster 0
-Cluster 0 - This cluster only had one neighborhood of Roselawn so there is not enough variety to go off of to find the best location.
+- This cluster only had one neighborhood of Roselawn so there is not enough variety to go off of to find the best location.

+##### Cluster 1
-Cluster 1 - This cluster had the most neighborhoods and with large variety.
+- This cluster had the most neighborhoods and with large variety.
 It also had 15 neighborhoods with bars listed as the top 10 most common venues.

+##### Cluster 2
-Cluster 2 - This cluster returned 10 neighborhoods with Park and Diner listed in the the top common venues and no bars
+- This cluster returned 10 neighborhoods with Park and Diner listed in the the top common venues and no bars since this cluster is large I will list the neighborhoods with the neighborhood name and Bar venue place.

+Northwood Park, York University - Bar is 4th most common venue

+Studio District - 7th most common venue

+Berczy Park - Cocktail Bar is 2nd most common venue, and Beer Bar is 5th most common

+Adelaide,King,Richmond - 8th most common venue

+Harbord,University of Toronto - 5th most common

+Chinatown,Grange Park,Kensington Market - 3rd most common venue, Cocktail Bar 10th most common venue

+Stn A PO Boxes 25 The Esplanade - Cocktail Bar 4th most common venue, Beer Bar 6th

+Dovercourt Village, Dufferin - 9th most common venue

+Little Portugal, Trinity - 1st most common venue

+Brockton, Exhibition Place,Parkdale Village - 9th most common venue

+Del Ray,Keelesdale,Mount Dennis,Silverthorn - 1st most common venue

+High Park,The Junction South - 1st most common venue

+Parkdale,Roncesvalles - 4th most common venue

+Runnymede,Swansea - 10th most common venue

+Northwest - 3rd most common venue

+##### Cluster 3
-Cluster 3 - This cluster only returned 1 neighborhood.
+- This cluster only returned 1 neighborhood.
 While it did have Bar listed as the top most common venue, it is the furthest away from the neighborhood with "Gaming Cafe"

+##### Cluster 4
-Cluster 4 - This cluster only lists 5 neighborhoods mostly with parks and Donut Shops
+- This cluster only lists 5 neighborhoods mostly with parks and Donut Shops

+##### Cluster 5
-Cluster 5 -This cluster only lists one neighborhood with Motel as the top venue and no bars.
+-This cluster only lists one neighborhood with Motel as the top venue and no bars.

 ## Discussion